 Vetstreet does not provide medical advice, diagnosis, or treatment.
 See Additional Information ›

 Keep departures and arrivals low-key.
 When you get ready to leave, don’t say a complicated goodbye to your cat; instead, make only a slight, non-emotional acknowledgement of your departure.
 When you return, greet your cat only after he stops all attention seeking (like meowing and pawing) and give him attention only as long as he remains calm — for instance, while he is lying down or sitting on a perching area.

 Leave him a challenge.
 When you go, give your cat a challenging food puzzle.
 This helps him associate your departure with something he enjoys.
 Use a variety of food puzzles, from those filled with loose kibble or treats to those with soft filling, like canned cat food.
-In addition, hide small pieces of food or puzzles around your house, such as on perches and cat trees, to create a scavenger hunt for your cat.
+In addition, hide small pieces of food around your house, such as on perches and cat trees, to create a scavenger hunt for your cat.
 If you will be gone for an extended period, ask your cat’s caretaker to rotate puzzles and hide treats at least once or twice a day.

 Provide a wide variety of toys.
 Keep him busy with mice or ball-on-track toys, or interactive, robotic cat toys.
 Catnip-filled toys may have the added bonus of helping your cat to relax.